DomosHaidou/amgr.dev/src/content/essays/software-engineering.md

 ---
 title: Software Engineering
-description: Notes, thoughts and research on the practice of software engineering
+description: Notes, thoughts, and research on the practice of software engineering
 date: "2019-05-26"
-tags: ["ecommerce", "fintech", "software development", "programming", "engineering"]
+tags: ["e-commerce", "fintech", "software development", "programming", "engineering"]
 status: notes
 published: true
 confidence: speculation
 path: "/essay/software-engineering"
 abstract: Software engineering is the application of engineering to the development of software in a systematic method.
-As software expands into new and different fields new specialties and disciplines will emerge, in particular I'm interested on the fields of ecommerce and financial technology.
+As software expands into new and different fields new specialties and disciplines will emerge, in particular, I'm interested in the fields of e-commerce and financial technology.
 ---

 >Software engineering is the application of a systematic, disciplined, quantifiable approach to the design, development, operation, and maintenance of software, and the study of these approaches; that is, the application of engineering to software. -- IEEE

-Is often said that software is eating the world, software is needed on almost every industry, in every business and even now inside our bodies operating devices like insulin pumps and peace makers.
+It is often said that software is eating the world, software is needed at almost every industry, in every business and even now inside our bodies operating devices like insulin pumps and pacemakers.

 And yet Software engineering as a discipline is still not well defined, it has proven difficult to tasks, in fact in many cases Software Engineering is [not considering a real Engineering discipline](https://www.theatlantic.com/technology/archive/2015/11/programmers-should-not-call-themselves-engineers/414271/).